-In previous posts, we’ve explored ways to avoid security issues by hardening DNS servers, and also by following best SSH Security practices.
+In previous posts, we’ve explored ways to avoid security issues by hardening DNS servers, and also by following best [SSH Security](/blog/mitigating-ssh-based-attacks-top-15-best-security-practices "Mitigating SSH based attacks – Top 15 Best SSH Security Practices" practices.
 However, today we are not going to show you how to protect against attacks.
 Instead, we will show you the top 10 most dangerous vulnerabilities exploited in the wild during the current year.

 Before we start talking about CVE's, let’s analyze the meaning of some main concepts.

 In the software world, a vulnerability is a programming error or bug, one that opens an application’s door for internal or external intrusions.
 This enables attackers to run unauthorized tasks, get system information, and access the database, among many other things that normally would never be allowed.

 There are many different types of vulnerabilities, with importance graded in terms of how much the application data has been exposed, as well as to the system running the app.

 Vulnerabilities are stored and sorted in what we call CVE.